 The Nmap TCP ACK Ping method is an alternative method used on systems that are configured to block ICMP echo requests.
 The TCP ACK ping scan is used to find whether or not a host is alive [Figure 1.5].

 NOTE: ACK [ACKNOWLEDGE] and is part of the TCP “three-way handshake.”
-When a machine receives a SYN package, a SYN-ACK [ACKNOWLEDGE] is sent back to the initial device.
+When a machine receives an SYN package, an SYN-ACK [ACKNOWLEDGE] is sent back to the initial device.
 Once the SYN-ACK package is received, the initial device will send back an ACK package to establish a TCP connection.

 Nmap uses TCP ACK Ping to identify hosts that block SYN packets or ICMP echo requests.
 Nmap’s TCP ACK packets are most likely blocked by modern firewalls, which log connection states because it consists of dummy packets containing non-existent connections.

-Here’s an example of how Nmap TCP ACK Ping syntax for port 21, 22, and 80 should look like [comma-separated with no spaces]:
+Here’s an example of how Nmap TCP ACK Ping syntax for ports 21, 22, and 80 should look like [comma-separated with no spaces]:

 NMAP TCP SYN Ping